Nvidia's stock is expensive. A look at why, and how that should change, by the numbers

 Revenue for Nvidia’s most recent fiscal quarter.
 That’s more than triple the $7.2 billion it reported in the same period a year ago.
 Wall Street expects Nvidia to bring in revenue of $117 billion in fiscal 2025, which would be close to double its revenue in 2024 and more than four times its receipts the year before that.

-That's the increase in Nvidia's market value as of early trading on Monday.
+That's the increase in Nvidia's market value as of Monday.
 The gains came following announcements from Nvidia at the Computex 2024 exposition detailing advancements and plans for its AI technology.

 53.4%